phpmyadmin/phpmyadmin/doc/setup.rst

 In many cases, this database structure can be automatically created and configured.
 This is called “Zero Configuration” mode and can be particularly useful in shared hosting situations.
-“Zeroconf” mode is on by default, to disable set :config:option:`$cfg['ZeroConf']` to false.
+“ZeroConf” mode is on by default, to disable set :config:option:`$cfg['ZeroConf']` to false.

 The following three scenarios are covered by the Zero Configuration mode: